lbighetti/littlealchemist.io/_posts/2017-02-16-pattern-matching-for-dummies.md

 title: Pattern Matching for Dummies
 date:   2017-02-16 19:29:00 +0100
 ---
-I started learning Elixir and it soon struck me: __the equal sign works differently__.
+I had heard about Patten Matching before and was totally clueless about it.
+But when I started learning Elixir it soon struck me: __the equal sign works differently__.

 Usually, in programming the equal sign performs an __assignment__.